 Canthal tilt is a continuum, and where the labels switch matters less than forums suggest:

-The practical question isn't "is my tilt negative?" but "is my tilt actually what's driving how my eye area reads?" — and that usually turns out to be brows, puffiness, or eyelid exposure instead.
-Our eye shape tool reads the full eye area, not just the angle.
+The practical question isn't "is my tilt negative?" but "is my tilt actually what's driving how my eye area reads?"
+The surrounding brows, lids, expression, lighting, and the rest of the face all contribute.
+Our eye shape tool describes more of the visible eye area, while our hunter-eyes guide explains why that forum label cannot be reduced to tilt alone.

 Lifting the brow's arch toward the temple (threading, waxing, brow lamination) raises the perceived axis of the whole eye area.